HirotoShioi/scrapbox/docs/example.md

 ## Blockquote

-This is an quote from famous scientist
+This is an quote from famous artist

 > I've found out that the winter in `Japan` is very **very** cold